-(a) Discounted cash flow method, net present value is determined based on projected cash flows discounted at an appropriate rate

-(b) Sales comparable method, which compares the price or price per unit area of similar properties being sold in the marketplace.
+- (a) Discounted cash flow method, net present value is determined based on projected cash flows discounted at an appropriate rate. - (b) Sales comparable method, which compares the price or price per unit area of similar properties being sold in the marketplace.

-The fair value of investment property and investment property under development has been computed by the valuer as an average of fair values derived using above two methods.
+The fair value of investment property has been computed by Valuer as an average of fair values derived using above two methods.